Joshua is pretty sure what reading means to him and his future.

 Each of the students in the Read2Win summer program was given books to take home, by both Read2Win and through a donation by Read Fort Worth.
 The opportunity to build a home library is crucial to out-of-school learning and growth.

 “At an early age my mother would challenge me to read books in our home and be prepared to discuss what I learned,” Sultan Cole said.
 “This ignited the spark for me becoming a lifelong reader, a lifelong learner.
 Having a small library of sorts in our home, prepared me in some ways to experience a successful career in engineering management.

 “Today, I am now paying it forward as the Executive Director and CEO of Read2Win.
 My goal is to not only help first- and second-graders attain reading level by third grade, but cultivate a desire in every student our program serves to become a lifelong reader.
 It’s simple but oft times overlooked that if you can’t read, you can’t do math, science, or be successful in one’s educational aspirations.”

-For more information of Read2Win’s volunteer program, please visit here.
+For more information of Read2Win’s volunteer program, visit read2win.org.